kaygike/kaygike.github.io/pages/books.md

 The remaining slag is forced to drink Dracula’s blood so he can control her, but the heroes turn that against Dracula and use her hysteria to track him down.
 Apparently he took a box of his special dirt back to Transylvania.

 Once in Transylvania, the heroes evade some gypsies protecting the Count and somehow manage to kill him with a knife to the heart.
 The slag recovers and they agree they won’t be able to convince others of their story.

+## Dubliners

+Dubliners is a 1914 novella by James Joyce.
+It is comprised of fifteen short stories (chapters) set in Dublin, Ireland.

+It's a hard one to categorize since the stories aren't really connected.
+Some chapters are more interesting than others.
+Joyce's first major publication, it's less cohesive than his latter novels which contain clearer storylines and styles; but since it's Joyce, it has its critical defenders.

+At least as of last reading, its commensurable with _A Portrait of the Artist as a Young Man_ in entertainment value.
+Good for good characters and quick reads.

+## The Fountainhead

+The Fountainhead is a 1943 novel by Ayn Rand.

+The protagonist is Howard Roark, a young architect beholden to no industry standards.
+A secondary protagonist, Dominique Francon, is a love interest who wavers between supporting Howard or his former classmate Peter Keating, an architectural rival.

+Howard works at some reputable architectural firm but is continually fired for being too creative or refusing to build in dated styles.
+Newspaperman and socialist Ellsworth M. Toohey smears Howard in his paper for bucking the traditional order and playing by his own rules.

+Howard is sued for malpractice after an eccentric codger is dissatisfied with Howard's design work.
+The trial is a mockery of justice, with characters testifying against him for basically being an individualist who refuses to follow the stuffy rules of the architectural establishment.

+His love interest Dominique marries his rival Keating, even though she knows that Howard possesses greatness, in consolation and resignation of the sad fact that the world does not exalt and encourage genius as it should.
+Keating basically sells her to potential client Gail Wynand in order to secure a commission; Dominique ends up marrying him, and Gail actually likes Howard's work.

+Keating reaches out to Howard for help designing a project on Howard's terms -- that he remains anonymous and the plans are constructed exactly as designed.
+The promise is broken, and Howard illegally dynamites the entires construction for breach of contract.

+Howard is arrested, and although Wynand tries to defend Howard in his papers at first, he eventually gives in and denounces Howard as well.
+On trial again, Howard gives an impassioned speech on integrity and individual character and is found not guilty.

+Dominique ends up marrying Howard, and Howard designs a new skyscraper for Wynand, who himself finally realized that Howard possesses all the strengths that he (Wynand) thought he himself had.
+Howard is vindicated, without compromising his standards, creative vision, or imitating lesser artists than himself.

+## Heart of Darkness

+Heart of Darkness is an 1899 novella by Joseph Conrad.
+It is a story of conquest and imperialism in Africa, and was loosely adapted by Francis Ford Coppola’s into the Vietnam war film Apocalypse Now.

+Charles Marlow, a sailor on the River Thames, tells his shipmates a story about working for an ivory trading company.
+He tells of his journey upon winding rivers into the heart of Africa, where he meets an accountant who tells him about a very successful tradesman named Kurtz, who runs a key trading post and delivers more ivory than any other tradesman for the company.

+After a long trek inland, Marlow learns that the steamboat he's supposed to command has been damaged.
+The manager on site tells Marlow that Kurtz has fallen ill and that his station might be at risk.
+Months pass as they begin repairs on a separate boat, and a brick-maker tells Marlow more of the legend of Kurtz -- that he is a "prodigy" and a beacon of progress for the continent.

+Once the ship is repaired, it's another two months up river.
+Finally nearing the station, they awaken one foggy morning to arrows being shot at them from ashore, with one of his crewmen falling to a spear.
+Marlow uses the steam whistle to scare away the attackers and finally reaches Kurtz's station.

+They land at the station and learn from a stray Russian that the native savages worship Kurtz; that Kurtz is a warrior poet.
+Severed heads are impaled on posts around the station, and the natives carry Kurtz upon a stretcher to the steamboat.
+Once he's been loaded on, Marlow finally learns the opposite side to Kurtz's legend – that the company wants to remove him from the station; that his methods have hurt the business and its reputation.

+In the middle of the night, Marlow catches Kurtz crawling back ashore.
+They bring him back aboard and leave the station the next morning, firing upon the natives as they part.
+Kurtz gives Marlow some documents and a photograph, asking him not to show their contents to the manager.
+As Kurtz dies aboard the steamboat, his final words are a faint whisper, "The horror!
+The horror!"

+Marlow falls ill the next day but recovers.
+When he's returned to Europe, Marlow is disillusioned with the modern world.
+He provides a journalist with Kurtz's documents and goes to visit Kurtz's fiancee.
+She pleads Marlow to tell her more about how Kurtz passed, to share his final words.
+Marlow lies and tells her that Kurtz's parting word was her name.

 ## Heretics